-This reference architecture shows how to extend a network on premises or on Azure Stack to Azure, using a site-to-site virtual private network (VPN).
-Traffic flows between the on-premises network and an Azure Virtual Network (VNet) through an IPSec VPN tunnel or through the Azure Stack multitenant VPN gateway.
+This reference architecture shows how to extend a network from on premises or from Azure Stack into an Azure virtual network, using a site-to-site virtual private network (VPN).
+Traffic flows between the on-premises network and Azure through an IPSec VPN tunnel or through the Azure Stack multitenant VPN gateway.
 Deploy this solution.

 Download a Visio file of this architecture.